 Today nearly 1 million children and adolescents in Finland enjoy a free meal served each and every school day.
 Free meals are financed with taxes and the communities are in charge of providing the meals to students.
 In order to ensure the nutritional content of meals and to be able to cook food according to a given cost structure, most of the school canteens in Finland utilize a kitchen management system.
 In addition to nutritional and financial aspects, a software system keeps all the recipes in store and makes it easy to plan menus.
 From the system you can even publish weekly menus online for the students and their parents.

 Most of the school meals are cooked either partly or entirely in commissary kitchens and then delivered to individual schools.
 A kitchen management system enables the schools to create production requisitions to the commissary kitchen.
 The commissary kitchen will then be able to see all requisitions in the system for production.
 The system also calculates the need for ingredients based on menus or production requisitions which makes ordering quick and easy.
-Over half of the communities in Finland use JAMIX KITCHEN MANAGEMENT software for managing their food service operations comprehensively, including school dining.
+Over half of the communities in Finland use JAMIX Kitchen Intelligence System for managing their food service operations comprehensively, including school dining.

 From soups and porridges to a diversity of dishes